dortania/OpenCore-Install-Guide/AMD/zen.md

 :::

 ::: details More in-depth Info

-* **LegacyEnable**: NO
-  * Allows for NVRAM to be stored on nvram.plist, needed for systems without native NVRAM

 * **LegacyOverwrite**: NO
   * Permits overwriting firmware variables from nvram.plist, only needed for systems without native NVRAM